-Jackie Hart was elected to serve a six year term beginning January 1st, 2021.
+Jackie Hart was re-elected to serve a six year term beginning January 1st, 2021.
 Her term expires December 2026.

 Jackie Hart was appointed to the board in January 2016 and was elected in November 2016.
-Her term expires in December 2022.
-She has a Bachelor of Arts degree from the University of Michigan and is the Manager of IT Communications at a software and engineering consulting company.
+Her term expires in December 2026.
+She has a Bachelor of Arts degree from the University of Michigan and works in internal communications and employee engagement at a software and engineering company.
 She has served on various committees in the district, including the Ferndale Education Foundation and several Board, fine arts, and PTA/ PTSA committees.
-Jackie and her husband Ed have two children who currently attend or have graduated from Ferndale Public Schools.
+Jackie and her husband have two children who have graduated from Ferndale Public Schools.

-Mike Davisson was elected in 2016 to a six-year term that will conclude in December 2022.
+Peter Ceglarek was elected in 2022 to a four-year term that will conclude in December 2026.

 Sarah Elturk was elected in 2020, and her term expires December 31, 2024.

 Sarah Elturk has four children attending the Ferndale School District at both Lower and Upper Elementary.
 She has served on various committees within the district, including the 2020 School Bond, the District Strategic Plan, and the Cultural Education Committee.
-Sarah is also an active school volunteer, a member of the Ferndale Elementary PTA, and serves as President of the Ferndale Early Childhood Center PTO and Treasurer for the Elementary Connections Group.
+Sarah is also an active school volunteer, a member of the Ferndale Elementary PTA and the Ferndale Elementary Connections Group.
 She has a Bachelor of Science degree in Mechanical Engineering from Michigan State University.

 Mary Fulmer was elected in 2022 to serve the remainder of a vacated term ending December of 2024.